 Ever wonder why we make New Year's resolutions?

-Many people make New Year's resolutions ever year but very few stick to them.
+Many people make New Year's resolutions every year, but few stick to them.
 Humans have been making New Year's resolutions for thousands of years.

 Comments